bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Referencing an Existing Grant Request {#request-existing}

-If the RC has a reference handle from a previously granted request, it MAY send that reference in the "reference" field.
-This field is a single string.
+If the RC has a reference handle from a previously granted request, it MAY send that reference in the "existing_grant" field.
+This field is a single string consisting of the reference handle returned in a previous request's [continuation response](#response-continue).

 ~~~
 "existing_grant": "80UPRY5NM33OMUKMKSKU"
 ~~~

 The AS MUST dereference the grant associated with the reference and process this request in the context of the referenced one.
+The AS MUST NOT alter the existing grant associated with the reference.

 [[ Editor's note: this basic capability is to allow for both step-up authorization and downscoped authorization, but by explicitly